 - Adhering to rigorous industry standards regarding data encryption and storage.
 All data is encrypted in transit using TLS1.1 or greater.

 - Equipping our systems with best-in-class security tools like intrusion detection and file integrity monitoring along with isolating our networks from the internet.

 - Training our engineers and employees about all modern best practices regarding cybersecurity.

 Every business that’s involved with the processing of credit cards must comply with the PCI DSS requirements, though many of them will be satisfied solely because you use FareHarbor.
 However, your bank may still require certification that you are adhering to the PCI security standard.
 If FareHarbor is your sole point of sale system and you don’t accept EMV payments, this can usually be done easily by completing a PCI SAQ-A and providing that document to your bank.

 If you accept EMV payments and/or FareHarbor is not your primary point of sale, you may need to report on different guidelines.
 Please reach out to email@example.com to schedule a PCI discovery session or with any PCI compliance questions.

 All FareHarbor employees are trained about the importance of privacy and security and must adhere to an inflexible, comprehensive internal security and data use policy.

 FareHarbor runs in Amazon Web Services’ highly secure data centers.
 The FareHarbor application runs inside a Virtual Private Cloud, with individual hosts protected by firewalls configured with the most stringent rules.
 All communication with FareHarbor is protected at the network level using industrial-strength, secure protocols.
 A secured architecture, internal best practices, and third-party audits are all important components of our security program.

-If you have any questions about this information or would like to request access to your personal data, please contact us at firstname.lastname@example.org.
+If you have any questions about this information or would like to request access to your personal data, please contact us online or by phone at +31202455495.